 Million Reel Inventory Complete: Microfilm Collections Assessed

 In February, we blogged about the start of a massive microfilm assessment project undertaken by Crowley Imaging.
 Just six months later, on Friday, September 1st, the project has been successfully completed ahead of schedule and within budget.
+Here’s the story of the microfilm conversion.

 Working as a subcontractor, Crowley Imaging employed seven staff under the direction of on-site project manager Larry DeMarchi to inventory more than 1.4 million reels of microfilm.
 The inventory included the contents of 126 different microfilm collections and included capturing and cataloging microfilm reel and container attributes and location codes.
 In all, more than 425,000 microfilm containers were barcoded (many canisters held up to ten rolls of microfilm).